Skip to main content

 December: Marking the middle of the winter, this is when temperatures can start dropping below freezing.
 Expect highs of 4°C (39°F) and lows of -1°C (30°F).
 While it may snow, you can expect some rain and wind in the cities.

-Local tip: Don’t forget about the short hours of daylight as Iceland celebrates the winter solstice in late December.
-You’ll want to take full advantage of the short days for excursions – and long nights to catch sight of the Northern Lights.
+Local tip: Don't forget about the short hours of daylight as Iceland celebrates the winter solstice in late December.
+You'll want to take full advantage of the short days for excursions and the long nights to catch sight of the Northern Lights.

 March: Iceland's winter weather usually continues through March, with snow, northern winds, and some rain.
 Around the country, the average temperature is 2°C (30°F).